-One of the most successful business people, Virgin Group founder Richard Branson, has often spoken about the importance of staff for business and how keeping your employees motivated really pays back.
+One of the most successful business people, Virgin Group founder Richard Branson, has often spoken about the importance of staff for business and how keeping your employees motivated pays back.
 His is the famous quote ‘’If you look after your staff, they will look after your customers.’’ which I find quite true both for large and small businesses.

 People are the brains and the soul of your organisation.
-They are literally the face of your company.
+They are the face of your company.
 It is your employees that a customer sees first, right after he’s come into the door.
 Whether he feels welcome or not will depend on the smile on your employees’ faces or the lack of such.

 Whenever there is an issue, it is your staff’s attitude and the way they handle the situation that will reflect on how your organisation is perceived.
 Imagine that you bought a faulty product that you wanted to return but the staff at the shop created all sorts of problems before they took back the product.
 You will probably leave the shop frustrated, thinking that you will never buy another product from that shop (not the staff but the shop!).
 In other words, your customers will identify your organisation with the staff that they deal with.